-Before the onboarding of the DPM, the duties that fall under managing a model disability program were handled collaterally.
-These duties are now performed by the DPM in a full-time capacity.
-The DPM is responsible for: (1) Implementing the FTC's reasonable accommodation procedures consistent with this policy, governing laws and regulations, executive orders, and EEOC directives.
+The FTC has a DPM dedicated to implementing a model disability program.
+The DPM is responsible for: (1) Implementing the FTC's reasonable accommodation procedures consistent with reasonable accommodation policy, governing laws and regulations, executive orders, and EEOC directives.
 (2) Providing guidance and delivering training to employees and management officials concerning the agency's reasonable accommodation procedures and disability hiring matters, and serving as a resource for information on disability issues that affect the agency.
 (3) Establishing effective tracking systems to monitor the processing of reasonable accommodation requests and affirmative employment initiatives for individuals with disabilities to include complying with all reporting and record retention requirements.
 (4) Regularly reviewing and analyzing the FTC's reasonable accommodation process and progress in the recruitment and retention of individuals with disabilities.
 (5) Regularly reviewing agency procedures to ensure that vacancy announcements and hiring and promotion procedures include information describing how applicants may submit reasonable accommodation requests.
-(6) Managing the FTC's reasonable accommodation procedures, to include providing necessary guidance and technical assistance to managers. supervisors, employees, and applicants regarding requests for reasonable accommodation, and consulting with other agency offices and officials as necessary.
+(6) Managing the FTC's reasonable accommodation procedures to include providing necessary guidance and technical assistance to managers, supervisors, employees, and applicants regarding requests for reasonable accommodation, and consulting with other agency offices and officials as necessary.
 (7) Assisting FTC management officials in evaluating accommodations that have been provided to ensure their continued effectiveness.
 (8) Requesting and reviewing medical information if an impairment or need for accommodation is not obvious to include having medical information reviewed by an external Medical Review Official (MRO) of the agency's choosing and at the agency's request and expense.
 (9) Serving as the deciding official for reasonable accommodation requests from applicants.
 (10) Participating in annual training relating to disability laws and regulations, to include training related to the provision of reasonable accommodation.